alinamvarr/CKD/README.md

 - [Chronic Kidney Disease Dataset](https://www.kaggle.com/datasets/rabieelkharoua/chronic-kidney-disease-dataset-analysis/)

-Please download the dataset from the Kaggle link above and place it in the appropriate directory (you can specify the folder name here).
+Please download the dataset from the Kaggle link above and place it in the appropriate directory.

 ## Analysis Overview